Robin Edmundson signature

 • 2020 August - September.
 'Bluebell Wood - Just starting to Bloom': Accepted, Watercolor Society of Indiana, Juried Member Exhibit, Indianapolis Museum of Art.
 Indianapolis, Indiana.
 Juror: Keiko Tanabe

 • 2020 July 3-28.
-Solo show.
+Solo exhibit.
 Robin Edmundson: Ramble.
 The Venue.
 Bloomington, Indiana.

 • 2019 November 21 - January 5, 2020.
 Solo Exhibit.
 Robin Edmundson: Winter.
 Window display, Thomas Gallery.
 Bloomington, Indiana.